metabase/metabase/docs/exploration-and-organization/exploration.md

 ![Drill-through menu](images/automatic-insights.png)

-Clicking on a table cell will often allow you to filter the results using a comparison operator, like =, >, or <.
+If you click on a cell in a table (like in a model), Metabase will often allow you to filter the results using a comparison operator, like =, >, or <.
 For example, you can click on a table cell, and select the less than operator `<` to filter for values that are less than the selected value.

 ![Comparison operator filters](images/comparison-operator-filters.png)